AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

 ~~~
 ?PPCKO
 ~~~
-opens up the documentation of R-interfaced functions.
-The links to the documentation of all **`PPCKO`** functions can be found here.
+opens up the documentation of R-interfaced functions, if digited on the R console.

+The documentation of all **`PPCKO`** C++ internal code can be found [here](https://andreaenricofranzoni.github.io/PPCforAutoregressiveOperator/).
-PDF: TODO
-DOC c++ internal code: TODO